goncalor/SLAE64/3/readme.markdown

     $ ./test
     Segmentation fault (core dumped)

-What happened above is that we tried to use `scasd` to perform a compasison with the memory address `0x10`.
+What happened above is that we tried to use `scasd` to perform a comparison with the memory address `0x10`.
 This resulted in a segmentation fault, so it seems this address is not part of the program's memory.
 We can check this is true by using for example GDB:

     $ gdb -q ./test
     Reading symbols from ./test...